tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/事件回调接口_intl_en.md

 | cb | TIMOnAddFriendCallback | Callback function for adding friends.
 For more information, see [TIMOnAddFriendCallback](https://intl.cloud.tencent.com/document/product/1047/34550). |
 | user_data | const void\* | User-defined data.
 The IM SDK only transfers the user data to the callback function cb without processing the data. |

-> This callback function is used for multi-terminal synchronization.
+>?This callback function is used for multi-terminal synchronization.
 For example, the same IM SDK account has logged in to devices A and B. When device A adds a friend, the IM SDK on device B will receive a friend addition notification, and the IM SDK will notify the developer using this callback function.

 ## TIMSetOnDeleteFriendCallback